Tasneem is a 2nd year BSc Optometry student. After graduation, she would like to work with charities, providing eye care to those in need.

 What would be your top tip for our applicants?

 Spend time on your personal statements as this is where you make your first and most important impression.
-Research about optometry and pinpoint the reason why you want this to be your future career.
+Research optometry and pinpoint the reason why you want this to be your future career.